naftalic/ddmif/_sources/introduction.md

 # Fundamentals

+What is alpha and why it's important?

 Alpha refers, generaly, to two types of returns:
 - Benchmark Alpha: Return of a portfolio not linked to its benchmark's risk or market portfolio's risk.
 Formula: $r_P = α + βr_B + ϵ$.
 - Multi-Factor Alpha: Return of a portfolio not linked to multi-factors' risk.
 Formula: $r_P = α + β_1f_1 +...+β_Kf_K +ϵ$.

-A few remarks:
+A few important remarks:
-- $βr_B$ is the expected or consensus return, which is the part of the portfolio’s return related to the benchmark
+- $βr_B$ is the expected or consensus return, which is the part of the portfolio’s return related to the benchmark.
 - $α + ϵ$ is the residual return
-- The residual return is all that matters to the quantitative portfolio manager
+- The residual return is all that matters to the quantitative portfolio manager.
 - If the benchmark return is positive, it is easy enough to generate higher returns simply by increasing the portfolio’s exposure to the benchmark, but the portfolio manager has not added value.
 - The residual return is the part that represents an increase in return independent of increased direct benchmark exposure.
-- $α$ is the expected value of the residual return
+- $α$ is the expected value of the residual return ($E(α + ϵ) = α$).
 - $ϵ$, is the deviation of the residual return from its mean (it is assumed that $ϵ$ averages zero).

+In general, we distingish between Ex-ante (in-sample) and Ex-Post (out-of-sample) alphas:

 Ex-ante Alpha is the expected alpha, and ex-post Alpha is the realized one, obtained through regression of portfolio and benchmark returns.

 Ex-Post Information Ratio is the excess performance of a portfolio manager in terms of risk units, calculated as $IR = α_B / 𝜔$, where 𝜔 is the residual risk or excess risk.

-An active portfolio manager aims for high alpha and high information ratio.
+An active portfolio manager aims for both high alpha and high information ratio.

 # The Market Rules

 - Efficiency prevails in markets with profits only possible through taking risk.
 - Risk-free arbitrage does not exist.
-- Quantitative Analysis (QA) seeks profit through statistical arbitrage by using all available information.
+- Quantitative Analysis seeks profit through statistical arbitrage by using all available information.
-- QA must be based on solid economic theories and reflect persistent patterns.
+- Quantitative Analysis must be based on solid economic theories and reflect persistent patterns.
 - Deviations from the benchmark are acceptable only if they come with manageable uncertainty.

 # Market efficiency

+We generaly distingish between three forms of market efficiencies:
 - Weak form - security prices fully reflect all past market information.
 Hence, technical analysis is not expected to produce superior stock picks.
 - Semi-strong form - security prices reflect all publicly available information, including macroeconomic fundamentals and analyst reports.
 Hence, relying on publicly available information for stock picking is not likely to be effective.
 - Strong form - security prices reflect all publicly and privately held information, including inside information.
 Hence, using any form of privileged information is not expected to result in superior stock selection.